w3f/polkadot-wiki/docs/general/polkadot-direction.md

 maximizes the agility of Polkadot and lets the market figure out the best solution needed for applications to be successful.

-Applications can reserve **bulk coretime** and **instantaneous coretime** depending on their needs.
+Applications can reserve **bulk coretime** and **on-demand coretime** depending on their needs.
 Bulk coretime rental will be a standard rental of coretime through a broker system parachain at a fixed price for a fixed period of time.
-Instantaneous coretime rental will be available through ongoing sale of coretime for immediate use at a spot price.
+On-demand coretime rental will be available through ongoing sale of coretime for immediate use at a spot price.
 This system lowers the barrier to entry for prospective builders.